ISI-apex/casper-utils/README.md

 have access to all, then might as well copy all to not waste Internet bandwidth).

-The special source taballs that must be prepopulated, even for online build hosts:
+The special source tarballs that must be prepopulated, even for online build hosts:

 * `portage-DATE.tar.bz2`
 * `gentoo-DATE.tar.bz2`